Asashou/notes/11_organizing/11_organizing.md

 - but...
     - what if you want to collect analysis results **across** all your experiments?
     - or, what if you find a bug in your code, or what if you want to add an extra analysis step, or format your figures differently, and then re-run your code on **all** or your data, and regenerate **all** of your results?
     - or, what if your data is really huge, and has to be stored in a shared location, like on a server, so that multiple users can access it?
-If so, it might be inappropriate, even messy, to mix code and results in with your centralized data
     - your lab might also require centralized data storage to ensure all data is regularly backed up and protected against data loss
-    - in any of these cases, it might be better to store your data, code and results in separate locations, and write python scripts/modules (`.py` files) instead of Jupyter notebooks (`.ipynb` files):
+    - in any of these cases, it might be inappropriate, even messy, to mix code and results in with your centralized data
+    - better to store your data, code and results in separate locations, and write python scripts/modules (`.py` files) or Jupyter notebooks (`.ipynb` files) that work on all of your data, instead of just single experiments at a time:
     ```
     data/
         subj01/